 The last macro to worry about for nutrient timing is fats.
 Fats are very difficult to digest.
 They slow down the digestion of proteins and lower the glycemic index of carbs.
 They slow down your digestion of proteins from one to seven hours depending on how much fat is consumed with the protein.
 Fats need to be consumed away from your workouts.
 This way they do not affect the nervous system functionality and glycogen stores of which carbs are trying to promote.
 There are exceptions for endurance athletes training for several hours due to the specific energy system they are training because they will be burning more fats during that state.

 Now that we have talked about the different timings of the different macros, I find it important to also tell you how important nutrient timing is to weight loss.
-When you total up all the variables to consider when losing weight, timing falls 3rd in line.
-Caloric balance and macronutrient amounts take the top 2 spots.
+When you total up all the variables to consider when losing weight, timing falls third in line.
+Caloric balance and macronutrient amounts take the top two spots.
 A deviation from either one of these will make or break a diet plan.
 As long as you get your calories and macros right, timing is a much smaller concern.
 Research shows that nutrient timing is responsible for at most about 20% and possibly as little as 10% to the total impact of a diet plan.
 For those trying to obtain the loss of those last few pounds need to be more conscientious about their intake timing in order to make the biggest difference.
 That 10% for a top-level athlete could mean the difference between 1st and 3rd.
 If you want the best possible results, then nutrient timing could be something to consider.
+And if you are considering it, follow the macros per meal breakdown Macrostax provides in the app.
+One you set a time of day to workout, Macrostax will assign pre and post workout meals with higher carb and lower fat amounts like we talked about to help you optimize your nutrient timing.